Customer Comments: Regal Home Inspections

 Regal Home Inspections, LC strives to provide our home buying clients with the best value, detailed and thorough inspection and comprehensive written report.
 Between Frank & Brian, the father-son inspection team, we hold 4 different New Jersey State licenses.
 Both Frank & Brian are, of course, licensed to conduct your home inspection.
 Both are also licensed as Radon Measurement Technicians and regularly conduct radon tests as an added service of the home inspection and as a stand-alone test for clients that want to screen their existing home.
 Frank also holds a NJ DEP Pesticide Applicator license that, technically, would allow him to apply pesticides as a commercial service but he does not.
 The Pesticide license also allows him to conduct termite (aka Wood Destroying Insect) inspections and prepare the industry recognized, “Termite Report” (aka NPMA-33).
 Brian is also licensed to conduct Lead Paint testing.
 This is a specialized license.
 Occasionally Brian conducts lead paint testing and evaluations associated with a home inspection but most of the inspections he conducts are the landlord required lead paint testing.
 Landlords are required to have rental homes and apartments inspected for lead.
 Brian is licensed to do so.

 Effective February 1, 2024, Regal Home Inspections, LLC is adding an appliance warranty to our full home inspection offering at no additional cost to the client.
-This is through Complete Appliance Protection, Inc. Their brochure is attached and here’s a link to their web site.
+This, or our Home Inspection Warranty, is through Complete Appliance Protection, Inc. Their brochure is attached and here’s a link to their web site.
 Complete Appliance Protection: Best Home Warranty Company (completehomewarranty.com)

 When you call for an inspection, we’ll give you a competitive price for the services you need from us.
 For projects that include a home inspection the price will also include the Complete Protection ® warranty. *Please be sure to read and understand all the Terms and Conditions on Page 2 of the attached brochure (Above).